 Vetting holiday guests

 Vet all guests thoroughly and check their ratings (if applicable) before you accept their booking.
-Be mindful about accepting large groups of men or women, as stag and hen parties are high-risk bookings.
-Small family groups and couples are less likely to cause damage than a large group of drunken men or women.
+Be mindful about accepting large groups who want to hold stag and hen parties as these represent a higher risk.

 Congratulations, you have now reached the end of our guide to holiday lets.
 We hope you found it useful and interesting!

 As always, if you have any stories to pass on or would like to ask us a question about anything related to holiday lets or landlord life in general, feel free to get in touch.
-You can leave a comment below or reach out on social media.
+You can reach out on social media.